 · Ensure that we have your name and contact details.

 · Ensure minimal contact and safe hygiene to do with food and drink, but do have adequate hydration and sustenance.
-Do not use any crockery or cutlery provided by the hall, but rather provide your own, or ask us.
-Bring your own water bottle, and a cup for hot drinks on nights with supper.
+Bring your own water bottle.

 · Use the same seat throughout the evening.

-· Use hand sanitiser or wash hands thoroughly with soap and water, at the start and end of the event, and, where possible, between dances.
-Use our sanitiser or your own.
+· Use hand sanitiser or wash hands thoroughly with soap and water, at the start and end of the event, and before and after eating.

 · Follow the safety-related directions of our COVID Safety Coordinators or dance organisers.

-· Depart promptly at the end of the event, so that the cleaning crew can start cleaning.
+· Depart promptly at the end of the event, so that the cleaning volunteers can start cleaning.
 If you need to use the toilets at the end of the night, do so promptly.

 · If you develop any flu-like symptoms, please inform us, ensure that we have your details and then go home to rest, be tested and be safe.